-Most of the service requests I get on this machine are due to light or faded print on the left side of the printed page, either in one color or all colors.
+Most of the service requests I get on this printer are due to light or faded print on the left side of the printed page, either in one color or all colors.
 Sometimes when customers have a very bad toner spill they blow it out and toner will get stuck on the main mirror resulting in a faded vertical line running down the page in random areas.
 Or in extremely dirty environments the whole image gets light.

 What Causes the Problem?

 Unlike new color laserjet models, the 4600 series color laserjets still use four laser scanner units to produce the four colors.
-Because these machines have laser scanner units like the monochrome series, the units are better sealed and the optics are kept level so dirt and debris doesn’t build up on them like newer models.
+Because these printers have laser scanner units like the monochrome series, the units are better sealed and the optics are kept level so dirt and debris doesn’t build up on them like newer models.
 Most of the time the dust and debris build up happens on the polygon mirrors located atop the laser motor.
 The polygon mirrors rotate like a fan.
 If you’ve ever cleaned a fan off you’ve probably noticed the dust builds up on one side.
 Same goes for the mirrors in the 4600 laser units.
 As they rotate dust tends to build up on the left side of the mirrors.
 Once this starts to happen the left side of the image becomes faded.

 Troubleshooting Light or Faded Print in the HP Color Laserjet 4600 Series Printer

-The first step in troubleshooting print quality problems is to print a demo and configuration page from the information menu and/or the PQ troubleshooting pages from the diagnostics menu.
+The first step in troubleshooting print quality problems is to print a demo and configuration page from the information menu and/or the printer quality (PQ) troubleshooting pages from the diagnostics menu.
 The demo page mainly helps to see how colors are being mixed together.
 The configuration page is good at showing faded print across the four color planes.
 The four lines at the bottom should have uniform color fill throughout the bars.
 Each of the bars represents that toner cartridge as the bar produced is strictly just using that color toner cartridge to produce the bar.
 If the optics are dirty the color will be generally faded on the left side but can be faded in other spots if dirt or dust has build up on the front optics of the laser scanner unit.
 The PQ troubleshooting pages will also help with faded print issues as they print full pages of the individual colors.